 Compare it to getting a dental checkup and cleaning every few months.
 You might not have any cavities, but you still go to prevent getting any in the future.
 Checking your FICO score works the same way.

 If you find out your number is low, you can get the help you need to fix it.
-If your FICO score is on par, you know it’s a good time to get the best rates on a new loan, or refinance any current loans to a lower interest rate.
+On the other hand, if your FICO score is on par, you know it’s a good time to get the best rates on a new loan, or refinance any current loans to a lower interest rate.

 Why do your credit scores differ?

-Even if you use the same scoring company, like FICO or VantageScore, you may receive a few different credit scores.
+Even if you use the same scoring company, like Fair Isaac Corporation (FICO) or VantageScore, you may receive a few different credit scores.
 It may seem strange that these numbers should differ, but in reality, it’s not uncommon at all.

-It may seem complicated, but lenders view all three scores to get a more holistic look at your credit history.
-Typically they use your middle score to determine your loan terms.
+It may seem complicated, but lenders view all three credit scores to get a more holistic look at your credit history.
+Typically they use your middle credit score to determine your loan terms.

-If you’re applying for a loan with a spouse or someone else, the lender usually uses the lower of the middle scores.
-So if your middle score is a 680 but your spouse’s is just a 625, the lender will go with the 625 for your loan application.
+If you’re applying for a loan with a spouse or someone else, the lender usually uses the lower of the middle credit scores.
+So if your middle credit score is a 680, but your spouse’s is just a 625, the lender will go with the 625 for your loan application.

-The good news is, once you’ve accessed your FICO score, you’ve already taken the first and most important step in fixing your credit.
+The good news is, once you’ve accessed your FICO score, you’ve already taken the first and most crucial step in fixing your credit.

-Knowledge is power and it can be especially helpful if you have access to information on why your credit score is where it is.
+Knowledge is power and it can be beneficial if you have free access to your credit score and information on why your credit score is where it is.
 Even if you don’t, it’s easy to look at your free credit report and see what negative items jump out.

-Anything like late payments or delinquencies will quickly lower your score.
-It’s best to get those accounts into good standing and continue to make payments on time.
+Anything like late payments or delinquencies will quickly lower your FICO score.
+So it’s best to get those accounts into good standing and continue to make payments on time.

-Lowering the amount of debt you owe is also a straightforward way to improve your score.
-It may not be easy to make those extra payments on your credit card each month, but lowering your credit utilization can have quick results if you’re trying to increase your score fast.
+Lowering the amount of debt you owe is also a straightforward way to improve your credit scores.
+It may not be easy to make those extra payments on your credit card each month, but lowering your credit utilization can have quick results if you’re trying to increase your credit scores fast.

 You can also explore your options in getting derogatory items removed from your credit history.

-While handling credit negotiations can potentially take a lot of time over the course of several months, a credit repair firm takes that burden off your shoulders.
+While handling credit negotiations can potentially take a lot of time over several months, a credit repair firm takes that burden off your shoulders.

 Plus, you don’t have to deal with the emotional issues that come with trying to negotiate credit repair.
 Instead, you have a professional counselor who is highly trained to work on your behalf.

-For a full list of great companies to work with, check out our list of reviews here.
+For a complete list of great companies to work with, check out our list of reviews here.

 Regularly checking your credit score is great for your financial health.
 And if you can take advantage of a free monitoring service through your credit card or bank, then you’re already one step ahead of most people.

 Jump on the opportunity to keep a routine eye on your credit score.
-Not only does it help keep you up to date on important financial information, seeing that number on a regular basis can be a strong motivation to keep your spending and payments on the straight and narrow.
+Not only does it help keep you up to date on important financial information, seeing that number regularly can be a strong motivation to keep your spending and payments on the straight and narrow.